-Management provides the board with comprehensive updates throughout the year regarding the implementation and results of the Company's strategic plans, as well as frequent updates regarding the Company's financial performance.
-In addition, the CEO communicates regularly with the board on important business opportunities and developments.
+Our board has deep experience and expertise in the area of strategy development and has significant oversight of our corporate strategy and long-range operating plans.
+Acting as a full board and through each independent board committee (Audit, Compensation, Nominating and Corporate Governance, and Risk), the board is fully engaged in the Company's strategic planning process.
+Setting the strategic course of the Company involves a high level of constructive engagement between management and the board.
+Management develops and prioritizes strategic plans, including capital return policies, on an annual basis.
+Management then reviews these strategic plans with the board during an annual board strategy meeting, along with the Company's challenges, industry dynamics, and legal, regulatory and governance developments, among other factors.
 This process allows the board to understand and impact the Company's strategic plans, including plans related to mergers and acquisitions, competitive challenges, changing marketplace conditions and operational technologies.
 As a result, the board has substantial oversight of the development and implementation of the Company's strategic plans and the board is able to effectively monitor the Company's progress with respect to the strategic goals and objectives.